GoldenOkey-Nwala/flutter-calculator-old-code/README.md

-# calculator
+# Flutter Calculator

-A new Flutter project.
+A new Flutter Calculator project.

 ## Getting Started